DecentralizedGeo/DecentralizedGeo-hub/docs/ecosystem/web3-geospatial-dashboard/getting-started.md

 To get pull the [Dashboard Repository](https://github.com/DecentralizedGeo/web3-geo-dashboard) and [Chrome Extension](https://github.com/DecentralizedGeo/web3-geo-extension) into folders.

-### Adding the extension

-To add the extension, you must first [enable developer mode](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) on Chrome.

-1. Click on **Load Unpacked**
-2. Locate the folder in which the chrome extension was pulled.

 ### Setting up development environment for dashboard

 To get a local server running the dashboard,